Utility monster: Population

 The utility monster has been invoked in debates about population.
 Derek Parfit's mere addition paradox suggests that additional humans would add to total happiness, even if expanding population decreases average happiness.
 This is known as the "repugnant conclusion" that the world would be better off with a very large group of people with lives barely worth living than with a small group of people with excellent lives.
 Parfit suggests that Nozick's utility monster is misleading because it appeals to our intuitions about a being which experiences more than a million times the utility of a very well-off ordinary person, which is, he thinks, inconceivable.
 The implication is a more common-sense continuous scale of happiness change, from great to nil, based on scarcity of units, the happiness increasing from an additional unit of resource only inversely proportional to the existing pool of units.

 Digital minds

 Some scholars believe it likely that superintelligent machines or other digital minds will be built at some point in the future.
 Some such machines might be engineered to use material resources vastly more efficiently than humans to achieve happiness, due to better energy efficiency, a faster rate of subjective experience, or greater durations and intensity of pleasure.
-Such machines, if their well-being is included in a utility calculation, could constitute "utility monsters".
+If their well-being is included in a utility calculation, such machines could constitute "utility monsters", although the non-pejorative term "super-beneficiary" may be preferred.